-WPDx is data collection system agnostic.
-Data collected using a variety of tools can be uploaded within minutes to WPDx.
+WPdx is data collection system agnostic.
+Data collected using a variety of tools and surveys can be uploaded within minutes to WPdx.

-The data playground provides access to the entire WPDx dataset and offers users the opportunities to filter based on geographical or other categorical.
+The data playground provides access to the entire WPdx dataset and offers users the opportunity to filter based on geographical or other categorical variables.

-Advanced analytical tools have been developed to enhance the WPDx dataset and help governments and their partners improve decisions being made on a regular basis.
+Advanced analytical tools have been developed to utilize the WPdx dataset and help governments and their partners improve decisions on a regular basis.

 The amount of water point data being collected is growing rapidly as governments and development partners increasingly monitor water points over time.
 Without harmonization among these different data sources, the opportunity for learning will be limited, with the true potential of this information remaining untapped.